hupe1980/scan4log4shell/README.md

       --caddr string            address to catch the callbacks (eg. ip:port) --catcher-type string     type of callback catcher (dns | ldap | tcp | none) (default "dns") --check-cve-2021-45046    check for CVE-2021-45046
-      --field stringArray       field to use
+      --field strings           field to use
-      --fields-file string      use custom field from file --header stringArray      header to use
+      --fields-file string      use custom field from file --header strings          header to use
       --headers-file string     use custom headers from file -h, --help                    help for cidr
       --max-threads int         max number of concurrent threads (default 150) --no-redirect             do not follow redirects
       --no-user-agent-fuzzing   exclude user-agent header from fuzzing
       --no-wait-timeout         wait forever for callbacks
-      --payload stringArray     payload to use
+      --payload strings         payload to use
-      --payloads-file string    use custom payloads from file -p, --port stringArray        port to scan (default [8080]) --proxy string            proxy url
+      --payloads-file string    use custom payloads from file -p, --port strings            port to scan (default [8080]) --proxy string            proxy url
   -r, --resource string         resource in payload (default "l4s")
       --schema string           schema to use for requests (default "https") --submit-forms            add form submits to fuzzing
-      --timeout duration        time limit for requests (default 3s) -t, --type string             get, post or json (default "get") --waf-bypass              extend scans with WAF bypass payload -w, --wait duration           wait time to catch callbacks (default 5s)
+      --timeout duration        time limit for requests (default 3s) -t, --type strings            get, post or json (default [get]) --waf-bypass              extend scans with WAF bypass payload -w, --wait duration           wait time to catch callbacks (default 5s)